The Perfect Guide to Your Nairobi Vacation!

 By Carolina of My Global Attitude

-Whether you are visiting or in transit, Nairobi welcomes you with a big smile from the friendly Kenyan people and good weather all year round.
+Whether you are planning a Nairobi vacation or in transit, Nairobi welcomes you with a big smile from the friendly Kenyan people and good weather all year round.
 Below are some places you should not forget to visit during your stay which range from food to culture and wildlife.

 Nairobi National Park